'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 I was not stupefied-for you see, I knew who he was, before he removed his spectacles and top hat.
 I had known ever since I left the Police Station earlier.
 I had not informed Galloway, because I did not want to jeopardise the daring plan that I sought to execute, with absolute precision.

 'Mr Morrison, or should I say, the enigmatic Callum MacClure?
 You almost succeeded in deceiving me completely with your dissimulation, but you made one fatal mistake, the underlying seal on the letter.
-I shall expatiate to you Mr MacClure.
-You see, I too investigated the 'Oddfellows', and the seal that was used on the letter was almost identical to the original seal of the order.
-However, there was no one tiny but yet discernible distinction, the misprint of the motto', I said.
+I shall expatiate to you.
+You see, I too had investigated the 'Oddfellows', and the seal that was used on the letter was almost identical to the original seal of the order.
+However, there was one tiny discernible distinction, the misprint of the motto', I said.

 'Perhaps you are correct, but I assure you that I shall be there to arrest you if so', I asseverated as I stood eye to eye with him.

-'And I shall be waiting Detective Crow', he assented in such an unfeeling expression.
+'And I shall be waiting Inspector Cauvain', he assented in such an unfeeling expression.

 He was inconceivably, beyond any expostulatory assistance of mine, and I had solved the obfuscating case that was known, as 'The coffins of the Aberdeen ruse'.